juzkiddin/SmartPlug/README.md

     delay(100);
 }
 ```
-* This is the `loop()` function that continously runs once the NodeMCU is connected to the WiFi Network.
+* This is the `loop()` function that continuously runs once the NodeMCU is connected to the WiFi Network.
 It first calls the `Safety_Check()` function to check for fault detection.
-After that based on the request from the client it performs the necessary tasks.
-The request from client will be in this format.
-Remeber the IP that you copied from the Serial Monitor.
+After that based on the request from the client, it performs the necessary tasks.
+The request from the client will be in this format.
+Remember the IP that you copied from the Serial Monitor.
 IP may or may not be in the form of `19.168.x.x`
    * `192.168.x.x/data` returns the all the data from the `tx_data()` function
    * `192.168.x.x/rxon` turns the 'x'th relay on using the `rx_on()` function
    * `192.168.x.x/rxof` turns the 'x'th relay off using the `rx_off()` function